-In accordance with the Consolidated Omnibus Budget Reconciliation Act (COBRA), when coverage under the medical and prescription drug benefits ends, you or your covered spouse/domestic partner and dependent child(ren) may be eligible to temporarily continue your/their coverage at your own expense for a limited period.
-COBRA continuation coverage is available when a qualifying event occurs that causes you or your covered spouse/domestic partner or dependent children to lose coverage under the Plan.
-Depending on the type of qualifying event, qualified beneficiaries can include the employee covered under the group health plan, the covered employee's spouse, and dependent children of the covered employee.
-Domestic partners are not qualified beneficiaries, but the Plan treats them as qualified beneficiaries.
+In accordance with the Consolidated Omnibus Budget Reconciliation Act (COBRA), when coverage under the Vision Plan ends, you or your covered dependents may be eligible to temporary continue your coverage at your own expense for a limited period.
+COBRA continuation coverage is available when a qualifying event occurs that causes you or your eligible dependent to lose coverage under the Plan.